EliahKagan/subaudit/README.md

 You should not usually change this.
-But if you want to, you can construct a `Hook` object by calling `Hook(sub_lock_factory=...)` instead of `Hook`, where `...` is a type or other context manager factory to be used instead of `threading.Lock`.
+But if you want to, you can construct a `Hook` object by calling `Hook(sub_lock_factory=...)` instead of `Hook`, where `...` is a type, or other context manager factory, to be used instead of `threading.Lock`.
 In particular, to disable locking, pass [`contextlib.nullcontext`](https://docs.python.org/3/library/contextlib.html#contextlib.nullcontext).